rstudio/reticulate/README.md

 use_condaenv("myenv")
 ```

+Note that **reticulate** requires NumPy &gt;= 1.11 so versions of Python that don't satisfy this requirement will not be used.

-Note that the `use` functions are by default considered only hints as to where to find Python (i.e. they don't produce errors if the specified version doesn't exist).
+Also note that the `use` functions are by default considered only hints as to where to find Python (i.e. they don't produce errors if the specified version doesn't exist).
 You can add the `required` parameter to ensure that the specified version of Python actually exists:

 ``` r
 use_virtualenv("~/myenv", required = TRUE)